AlexanderPanchyshyn/Yellow-Team-JSON-Project/use-cases.md

 A user logs in to the system.
 The user selects option manage books.The select delete book from book database.
 The user choose a book to delete.
 System delete the book from book database.
 The system displays a message.

-### Use case 4 : User add book to his personal bookshelf
+### Use case 4: User want to add more character to the book
 A user logs in to the system.
+The user selects option manage books.The select add characters to the book from book database.
+The user choose a book to add more characters.
+System update book in  book database.
+The system displays a message.

+### Use case 6 : User add book to his personal bookshelf
+A user logs in to the system.
 The user selects option manage bookshelf.Then select add book to his personal bookshelf.
 The user choose a book to add.
 System add the book to user personal bookshelf.
 The system displays a message.

-### Use case 5 : User update his personal bookshelf
+### Use case 6 : User update his personal bookshelf
 A user logs in to the system.
 The user selects option manage bookshelf.
 Then select update to his personal bookshelf.
 The user choose a book to add.
 System add the book to user personal bookshelf.
 The system displays a message.

-### Use case 6: User delete his personal bookshelf
+### Use case 7: User delete his personal bookshelf
 A user logs in to the system.
 The user selects option manage bookshelf.Then select delete his personal bookshelf.
 System delete the user bookshelf.
 The system displays a message.